-- Initial Training (only new instructors) - Initial training is first done by the Director of Concurrent Enrollment.
-During this initial training, they will cover expectations of the program, the non-compliance policy, registration, evaluation, FERPA, and Students Rights and Responsibilities.
-They will also go over a brief overview of the Instructor/Liaison partnership. - As a Faculty Liaison, you will then cover discipline specific areas such as course outcomes/curriculum, philosophy, pedagogy, syllabus requirements, book requirements (if any) assignments and assessments, and grading.
-You will also need to cover professional development. - Professional Development - Each academic year the liaison will provide a professional development meeting or event.
+- Initial Training for new instructors - Professional Development - Each academic year the liaison will provide a professional development meeting or event.
 This is the opportunity to be updated on any changes within the department of the discipline and learn new research or information to further your knowledge in the discipline.
-If you are aware of new research or an event that offers knowledge as such, you can discuss this with your liaison as being professional development. - Requirements: An agenda and notes on professional development must be submitted to College in the High School Director - Course Syllabus - While the structure of the syllabus can vary, the contents that are marked as required need to be included.
-You will need to give your approval as liaison. - Utilize a template to help build the syllabus.
-An updated syllabus must be submitted each time the course is taught.
+If you are aware of new research or an event that offers knowledge as such, you can discuss this with your liaison as being professional development. - Requirements: An agenda and notes on professional development must be submitted to College in the High School Director - Course Syllabus - You are expected to provide a course syllabus to your students.
+While the structure of the syllabus can vary, the contents that are marked as required need to be included.
+You will give a copy of your syllabus to your liaison for approval.
+Your syllabus must be approved by the liaison before you can teach the course.

+• Requirements: Utilize the template to help build your syllabus.
+An updated syllabus must be submitted to your liaison each time the course is taught.